 Coherent actions: Turning strategy into reality

-To achieve our guiding principles, we will maintain most of our historical processes while also implementing continuous and one-off actions:
+To achieve our policies, we will maintain most of our historical processes while also implementing continuous and one-off actions:

-- Create and monitor new teams: We will continuously monitor and support the creation of new teams or sub-teams, ideally at least twice a year.
-For example, in our 2024 offsite, we identified the need to establish two new core teams (Frontend and Data) and a dedicated Monetization team.
+- We will continuously monitor and support the creation of new teams or sub-teams, ideally at least twice a year.

-- Continue using Rootly for incident management: We will ensure the practice of writing blameless post-mortems and make use of Rootly for incident management.
+- We will continue using Rootly for incident management and ensure the practice of writing blameless post-mortems.

-- Add new stores or payment providers: To reduce complexity for our customers, we will add new stores or payment providers to RevenueCat.
-Although the number of potential additions is finite, we anticipate integrating a few each year and aim to optimize this process over time.
+- To reduce complexity for our customers, we will add new stores or payment providers to RevenueCat.
+Although the number of potential additions is finite, we anticipate integrating a few each year.
+We must learn to optimize this process and become more efficient over time.

-- Adhere to consistent hiring practices: We will guarantee consistency and fairness by adhering to our standard hiring interview loop.
-While loops may evolve to address deficiencies or new areas of focus, every candidate will go through the same interview process.
+- To guarantee consistency and fairness, we will adhere to our standard hiring interview loop.
+While loops may evolve to address deficiencies or new areas of focus, every candidate should go through the same interview process.

-- Prioritize relevant experience for customer-facing roles: For customer-facing roles, we will place a high value on experience in mobile apps, in-app subscriptions, or familiarity with RevenueCat, as this significantly speeds up onboarding and ramp-up time.
+- For customer-facing roles, we will place a high value on experience in mobile apps, in-app subscriptions, or familiarity with RevenueCat, as this significantly speeds up onboarding and ramp-up time.

-- Develop a new definition of uptime: We will create a new definition of uptime that accounts for aspects that may go unnoticed by app users but are critical to RevenueCat customers, allowing us to track and set a lofty long-term goal for exceptional reliability.
+- Over the past few years, we’ve made remarkable progress in minimizing end-user disruption during outages.
+However, our developers sometimes detect issues with our systems that affect their trust.
+We will develop a new definition of uptime that accounts for aspects that may go unnoticed by app users but are critical to RevenueCat customers, allowing us to track and set a lofty long term goal for exceptional reliability.

 What’s next for RevenueCat Engineering?